Spencer Tracy: Oscar wins

 Based on the positive response he had received in San Francisco, MGM again cast Tracy as a priest in Boys Town (also 1938).
 Portraying Edward J. Flanagan, a Catholic priest and founder of Boys Town in Nebraska, was a role Tracy took seriously: "I'm so anxious to do a good job as Father Flanagan that it worries me, keeps me awake at night."
 Tracy received strong reviews for his performance, and the movie grossed $4 million worldwide.
-For the second year running, Tracy received an Academy Award for Best Actor.
+Tracy won the Academy Award for Best Actor, becoming the first actor to win two consecutive Oscars in the Best Actor category.
 He was humble about the recognition, saying in his acceptance speech: "I honestly do not feel that I can accept this award ...
 I can accept it only as it was meant to be for a great man—Father Flanagan".
-Although he did keep his Oscar, a second statuette was struck and immediately sent to Flanagan.
+Although he did keep his Oscar statuette, a second statuette was struck and immediately sent to Flanagan.
 Tracy was listed as the fifth biggest box office star of 1938.

 Tracy was absent from screens for almost a year before returning to Fox on loan and appearing as Henry M. Stanley in Stanley and Livingstone (1939) with Nancy Kelly.
 Curtis maintains that Tracy's non-visibility did little to affect his standing with the public or exhibitors.
 In October 1939, a Fortune magazine survey of the nation's favorite movie actors listed Tracy in first place.